 Small: 10-35 Quarts

 If you most often travel solo or prioritize portability, a small cooler could be a good match.
 At the low end of the capacity range, expect to fit a small amount of ice, a few drinks, and a meal, while 35-quart coolers should hold enough for one or two days.
 It’s worth pointing out that even a 30-plus-quart design will be stretching it for multiple people over a weekend once you properly fill it with ice, so these coolers lack the versatility of the sizes below.
-Among our favorites in this category, the REI Co-op Cool Haul 12 and AO Coolers 24 Pack Canvas win out among soft-sided models.
-And the rotomolded Yeti Roadie 20 balances a burly yet compact build (19.2 in. long and 14.25 in. tall) that is sized right for throwing on a backseat or strapping to an ATV.
+Among our favorites in this category, the YETI Roadie 24 balances a burly yet compact build (16.5 in. long and 17.5 in. tall) that is sized right for throwing on a backseat or strapping to an ATV or stand-up paddleboard.

 Medium: 35-55 Quarts

 Stepping up to the 35- to 55-quart range gets you an all-purpose model: These coolers are compact enough to squeeze into a loaded car trunk or truck bed, can typically be carried by one person, and don’t take up too much space on a boat or raft.
 In our testing, we found that 35-, 40-, or 45-quart coolers sufficed for groups of one to two for a couple days.
 If your party exceeds that, it’s worth bumping the capacity up to 55 quarts or higher for the same time frame.
 And if you plan to go on an extended outing or are traveling with a large group, you’ll want to check out the larger sizes below.